Madmalicius/RMTRMS/README.md

 `python -m pip install pipenv`\
 Clone this repository using Git:\
 `git clone https://github.com/madmalicius/RMTRMS.git`\
-Navigate to the repository: \
+Navigate to the repository and to the Database folder: \
-`cd RMTRMS`\
+`cd RMTRMS/Database`\
 Install the necessary Python packages:\
 `python -m pipenv install`\
 Activate the virtual environment:\
 `python -m pipenv shell`\
 Create the database by running the script:\
-`python Database/createDatabase.py`\
+`python createDatabase.py`

+## Running the program

 Open the project in Siemen Tecnomatix and allow access to your computer.
 Double click the PositionDB block and change the file location to the newly created database.
+You should also enable "ignore errors" in the debugger tab.\
+Run the updatePosition script:\
+`python updatePosition.py`\
+The position should now be updating and shown in the console.
+Start the simulation in Tecnomatix.

 ## Setting up SteamVR to run HMD-less